Artificial Intelligence

 Also, note how in the scatterplot below the map, the marks form a funnel shape, with less populated counties (on the left) more likely to deviate from the reference line (the overall U.S. rate), and more populated counties like Chicago, L.A. and New York are more likely to be close to the overall reference line.

-number of cases per year is extremely low, sometimes 4 cases or less.
+One final observation: if you hover over a county with a small population in the interactive online version, you’ll notice that the average number of cases per year is extremely low, sometimes 4 cases or less.
 A small deviation – even just 1 or 2 cases – in a subsequent year will pull a county from the bottom of the list to the top, or vice versa.

 In the next article, we’ll explore the 5th type of error we may encounter when using data to illuminate the world around us: Analytical aberrations.